szhaolab/lab-wiki/setup_rstudio_server.md

 --server-user $USER
 ```

 Be sure to change the working directory paths to your own and change the port number!
+See below for using R libraries already installed on the server.

 4.  open the third terminal window